 This is something that many companies setting out on an ERP project overlook.
 While they work with an ERP vendor, they often find it difficult to understand what their responsibility is and what is the vendor’s.
 This often causes frustrations and issues as the project progresses.
 Certainly, at the outset businesses sometimes don’t appreciate what the ERP vendor will do as part of the project delivery and what they will be expecting you to do yourselves.

 This can cause confusion, delays, and budget/timeline disruptions.
 Make sure you have open and transparent discussions up front with your chosen ERP vendor.
 This will help you avoid any nasty surprises once implementation has begun.
 And make sure you have the right resources and skillsets in place at your side to deliver the ERP project.

-We have only covered a few of the areas to consider for an ERP system implementation or upgrade.
+Now that we have covered what you should consider when starting an ERP project, you can start to work on creating your own plan.
 While it is an incredibly complex process, forward planning and investing time and effort up front goes a long way in successful ERP implementations.

 If you could benefit from help and support in getting your ERP project up and running, then get in touch with us today to discover how we can help.